vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 at door of death, 879; killed or let Clothes: rules about tucking up loose in Madhuparka in anoiont

-the lower garmont, 672 ; tarpya tiines, 545, 773; milk of agoihotra garnont worn by sacrificer in cow belongs to various deities at Mabā vrata, 670–671 ; to be worn various stages, 10010 ; oooasions in Dovapaja must be different from on whioh cow was killed acoording those to be worn on the road, 672; to grbya and dbarma gūtran, 776– to be worn by brabmacarin, 278 777 ; one sacrificing his lifo in 279; to be worn by householder, defence of cow or brābbana bo 669-678; two garments to be worn | camo free from gravest dias, 775;
+the lower garmont, 672 ; tarpya tiines, 545, 773; milk of agoihotra garnont worn by sacrificer in cow belongs to various deities at Mabā vrata, 670–671 ; to be worn various stages, 10010 ; oooasions in Dovapaja must be different from on whioh cow was killed acoording those to be worn on the road, 672; to grbya and dbarma sūtran, 776– to be worn by brabmacarin, 278 777 ; one sacrificing his lifo in 279; to be worn by householder, defence of cow or brābbana bo 669-678; two garments to be worn | camo free from gravest dias, 775;

 1296